Jim Ritcher

-James Alexander Ritcher (born May 21, 1958) is an American former professional football player who was an offensive lineman in the National Football League (NFL) for 16 seasons during the 1980s and 1990s.
-Ritcher played college football for North Carolina State University, and received All-American honors.
-He was picked in the first round of the 1980 NFL Draft, and played professionally for the Buffalo Bills and Atlanta Falcons of the NFL.
+James Alexander Ritcher (born May 21, 1958) is an American former professional football player who was a guard for 16 seasons in the National Football League (NFL).
+Ritcher played college football for the NC State Wolfpack, earning All-American honors.
+He was selected in the first round of the 1980 NFL draft, and played for the Buffalo Bills and the Atlanta Falcons of the NFL.

-Early years
+Early life

 Ritcher was born in Berea, Ohio.
 He attended Highland High School in Medina, Ohio, where he wrestled and played high school football.

 College career

-He attended North Carolina State University, and played for the NC State Wolfpack football team from 1976 to 1979.
+He attended North Carolina State University, and played for the Wolfpack football teams from 1976 to 1979.
+Head coach Bo Rein decided to have him play center rather than defensive end that he had expected to play.
 As a senior in 1979, he was a consensus first-team was an All-American and won the Outland Trophy as the nation's best college interior lineman.
+He graduated with a degree in sociology.
+In 2012, he was among the first class of inductees into the Athletics Hall of Fame.

 Professional career

-In the National Football League, Ritcher was moved to guard from center by the Buffalo Bills, for whom he played 14 seasons.
+In the NFL, Ritcher was moved to guard from center by the Buffalo Bills after his first season to utilize his speed and agility.
+He would play for the team for 14 seasons.
 He started in all four Super Bowl appearances of the Bills (Super Bowl XXV, Super Bowl XXVI, Super Bowl XXVII, and Super Bowl XXVIII) and was selected to two Pro Bowls.
 He finished his career with the Atlanta Falcons.
+After sixteen seasons and a litany of injuries such as a broken foot and shoulder surgeries, Ritcher retired.